 Throughout this process Council will share information with stakeholders, invite stakeholders to Council meetings and share decision steps with the community.

-The business case is expected to then be presented to the Council for approval at its full Council meeting on Thursday 27th June, 2019.
+The business was presented to the Council for approval and a second round of feedback closes on 30 July 2019..
 All minutes and decision making about the business case will available to the community.

 Tarakohe harbour was built in several stages by the Golden Bay Cement Company for shipping out cement, beginning with a timber wharf in 1910.